 Q: My moving company offers international moving insurance.
 Should I just take that?

-Beware of confusing valuation (also known as released value) with insurance.
+Also beware of confusing valuation (also known as “released value”).
 Valuation is the amount of liability a moving company will accept for the value of your goods if they are damaged or lost during the move.
 In all cases, this amount is much lower than what actual insurance would pay you and insufficient to replace your valuables.

 Q: I want to save money by packing my own stuff.
 Why does my insurer say I can’t?